-The Flight Sim Spot is open Tuesday to Sunday from noon to 4:00 p.m. with extended hours during holidays and special events.
-Two people (a pilot and co-pilot can fly on one pass.
+The Flight Sim Spot is open Saturday and Sunday from noon to 4:00 p.m. with extended hours during holidays and special events.

 Recommended for ages 10 and up.
 The schedule is subject to change.

-A 30 minute flight block is $1 (in addition to the Museum admission) and free for Museum members.
+A 30 minute flight block is $1 per person (in addition to the Museum admission) and free for Museum members.